0x3a/ipwrangle/README.md

 # ipwrangle
-A simple python-based command-line utility to expand CIDRs or wrangle a list of IPs back to its smallest CIDR blocks possible.
+Simple python-based command-line utilities to work with CIDRs individual IPs.

 #### Usage
-`ipwrangle` is installed as two command-line utility accessible as `ipreduce` and `ipexpand` from the command-line.
+`ipwrangle` is installed as four command-line utility accessible as `innet`, `netlen`, `ipreduce` and `ipexpand` from the command-line.

-You can use it them to convert a CIDR notation into the list of IP addresses contained in the block or reduce a list of IP addresses into its smallest CIDR blocks possible.
+You can use it them to convert a CIDR notation into the list of IP addresses contained in the block, reduce a list of IP addresses into its smallest CIDR blocks possible, calculate a CIDR block size or check if an IP is in a CIDR block.

 An example of expansion: